 True: Genetics and age are contributors to varicose veins and CVI development.
-In fact, women older than 50 are most likely to develop venous disease.
+In fact, women older than 50 are most likely to develop the venous disease.
 And, if you have a family member who suffers from varicose veins or signs and symptoms of CVI, you are more likely to develop varicose veins in your lifetime.

 TRUE OR FALSE: MEN ARE NOT AT RISK FOR DEVELOPING VARICOSE VEINS AND CVI.

 False: Men are at risk for experiencing varicose veins and CVI.
-In fact, 43 percent of men are expected to develop some form of venous disease by the time they reach their 60’s.
+In fact, 43 percent of men are expected to develop some form of the venous disease by the time they reach their 60’s.

 TRUE OR FALSE: VARICOSE VEINS AND CVI TREATMENTS ARE JUST TOO EXPENSIVE TO CONSIDER.